mantrajsframework/mantrad/docs/33-mantra-API-reference.md

 GetBaseUrl()
 ```

-Returns a string with the base url property indicated in "core" configuration module (property "core.baseurl").
+Returns a string with the base url property indicated in "BaseUrl" property in mantraconfig.json file.
+This property can be set gobally or by each app.

 ## MantraAPI.GetRequestPath